Marwek77/RapidAPIMachine/README.md

 # RapidAPIMachine
 # My plan is to learn how to work with api in general.
 My source is https://rapidapi.com/ and for testing purposes I created RapidAPIMachine where I can test them easier.
+# If you want to use it, you need API key from source.